-- Customer location: Does it make sense to offer different types of service, or route requests to different departments, based on where the customer is on your website or Help Center when they launch the Web Widget?
+- Customer location: Does it make sense to offer different types of service, or route requests to different departments, based on where the customer is on your website or help center when they launch the Web Widget?

 - Customer info: Do you break your customers down into different support levels, based on their account type or other criteria?
 Do your VIP customers need a different kind of service than your standard customers?
 Are your customers identified in some way that can be leveraged to route them to the right kind of support?

-Basic configuration for the Web Widget
+Basic configuration for Web Widget (Classic)

 Here, we’ll discuss enabling the widget and its default configuration, and how to configure the following settings: